Table of Contents

 Here are the three characters we will be referring to throughout the article:

-2. Why Businesses should use Affiliate Marketing?
+2. Why should businesses use Affiliate Marketing?

-According to one study that tracked U.S. affiliate marketing expenditures (from 2010 through the present), the U.S. affiliate marketing spending will likely reach $8.2 billion by 2022 — up from $5.4 billion in 2017.
+According to one study that tracked U.S. affiliate marketing expenditures (from 2010 through the present), the U.S. affiliate marketing spending will likely reach $8.2 billion by 2022 — up from $5.4 billion 2017.

 On average, the digital products industry experiences a 40-50% share of sales made by affiliates.
 Take Amazon.com as an example; Amazon gets 40% of its sales from affiliate marketing under “Amazon Associates” and other third-party entities selling their products.